-in MEC the services produced by the MEC applications are registered in the service registry of the MEC platform.
+In MEC the services produced by the MEC applications are registered in the service registry of the MEC platform.
 Similar registries need to form an hierarchical interaction pattern across discrete network so that services can be exposed, subscribed & published, consumed, managed, rated & charged independently outside the network of a particular entity e.g. mobile service provider.